vmpacheco/George-Porter-Bot/README.md

-# George Porter Discord Bot
+# George Porter Discord Bot (Originally written 2020)
 Relatively simple discord bot that I wrote for my friends and I to use.

 - Gaming commands